Abinbn/e-schoolbooks.in/README.md

 ## Meet "Theo"- Our Parent Organization

-E-SchoolBooks is a part of "`Theo`," a non-profitable organization founded by the visionary Kevin Anjo.
+E-SchoolBooks is a part of "`Theo`," a non-profit organization founded by the visionary Kevin Anjo.
 Theo manages and supports several other sub-companies, all intending to make a positive difference in the world.
 With a strong sense of purpose and a passionate team, Theo leads the charge of creating a better future for the next generation.

 ## Our Team - A Passionate Force for Change